 Boodle performs particularly well when it comes to promoting women among its ranks: 47% of its partners are female.

 How to get a Boodle Hatfield training contract

 Training contract deadline (2020): 31 July 2018

 Application and assessment

-Boodle receives approximately 600 applications a year for its vacation scheme and training contract combined.
+Boodle receives around 500 to 550 applications a year for its vacation scheme and training contract combined.
 Both direct training contract and vacation scheme applications begin with an online form.
 Once it's submitted, applicants can add updates until the submission deadline – for example, further work experience placements or exam results.

-Vac scheme applicants face an interview with HR to land a spot.
+Vac scheme applicants face a Skype interview with HR to land a spot.
 Once on the scheme, they have another two interviews for the training contract: one with HR and another with a pair of partners.
-These take place on the same day, either during or after their placement, and there's a verbal reasoning assessment involved.
+These take place on the same day, either during or after their placement, and there is a verbal reasoning assessment involved.
 Direct training contract applicants also face these latter interviews and test.